AI Company News

 2. Choosing the Wrong Platform

-The Mistake: Picking a generic AI assistant that doesn’t align with your sales model or customer behavior.
+The Mistake: Not all AI platforms are created equal.
+Choosing a generic AI assistant that doesn’t align with your specific sales model, industry, or customer behavior can lead to a clumsy and ineffective tool.

 3. Lack of Team Onboarding and Change Management

-The Fix: Assign champions within the team.
-Run structured workshops.
-Celebrate quick wins to show value early and encourage engagement.
+• Celebrate early, quick wins to show tangible value and encourage wider engagement.

 4. Poor Integration with Existing Systems